dune-sn-online-pointing/online-pointing-utils/scripts/README.md

 You can change the output format by changing the value of the variable `FORMAT`.
 The possible values are:
 - `txt`: the output is a text file
 - `npy`: the output is a numpy array
-- `img_groups': TPs are grouped, and an image is produced for each group
+- `img_groups`: TPs are grouped, and an image is produced for each group
 - `img_all`: an image with all the tps is produced.
 You can also set the time range of the image with the variables `TIME_START_FOR_IMG_ALL` and `TIME_END_FOR_IMG_ALL`.